helm

 className: "nginx"

-// The `annotations` field is used to add custom metadata to the Nginx resource.
+# The `annotations` field adds custom metadata to the Nginx resource.

 annotations: {}